 Fun Facts: Early in her career, Star had the privilege of working as an engineer in a speech technology research and development group and the last project she worked on was for Stevie Wonder – getting his synthesizer to talk to him.
 The voice from that product became the voice Stephen Hawking’s used.
 It is also part of radio history as Carlo’s voice from Charles Laquidara’s The Big Mattress Show on WBCN – Boston.

-Personal: Star is happily married and living in New Hampshire with her husband Steve, her son Kevin, and their turtle Leo.
-Their other two adult sons and daughter in-law live nearby.
+Personal: Star is happily married and living in New Hampshire with her husband Steve and their turtle, Leo.
+Their three adult sons and daughter in-law live nearby.

 Sample of Past Public Speaking Engagements: